CYCOGS AI Robotics Stories

 Normally these snake arms are long and not at all suitable for storage or mobile robotics use.
 With our rotating platform, the arms simply curl up upon the rotating platform!

-Thus, the arms can be stored inside the robot
+In this manner, the arms can be stored inside the robot

-, no major parts sticking out!
+, no substantial parts sticking out!

 and realized we had the perfect force drive for it.